Expert Perspective: Should you tie your Belly after childbirth?

 Yes, belly tying does help but only psychologically.

 Has your bundle of joy arrived?
-Breastfeeding them will create a special bond between you and your little one as well as help you loose your belly fat.
-Breast milk will leak in between feeding and you should wear Avent disposable nursing pads which will keep you dry and not stain your clothes.
-Shop Now at The MumsVillageShop
+Breastfeeding them will create a special bond between you and your little one as well as help you lose your belly fat.
+Storing your breastmilk will ensure your little one enjoys it even when you are not around.
+Get your breastfeeding accessories from The MumsVillageShop

 Read more from Lucy on her Blog.
 Find her services and Birthing Centre in our Info Centre.